CristinaMarilena/ProfCoder/README.md

 The word list means something specific to programmers.
 If the container holding the accounts is not actually a List, it may lead to false conclusions.1 So accountGroup or bunchOfAccounts or just plain accounts would be better.

 **It’s probably better not to encode the container type into the name.**

+### MAKE MEANINGFUL DISTINCTIONS

+Consider, for example, the truly hideous practice of creating a variable named klass just because the name class was used for something else.

+Noise words are another meaningless distinction.
+Imagine that you have a **Product** class.
+If you have another called **ProductInfo** or **ProductData**, you have made the names different without making them mean anything different.
+Info and Data are indistinct noise words like a, an, and the.

+### USE PONOUNCEABLE NAMES

+If you can’t pronounce it, you can’t discuss it without sounding like an idiot.
+“Well, over here on the bee cee arr three cee enn tee we have a pee ess zee kyew int, see?”
+This matters because programming is a social activity.

+Compare

+                          class DtaRcrd102 {
+                          private Date genymdhms;
+                          private Date modymdhms;
+                          private final String pszqint = "102";
+                          /* ... */
+                          };
+to

+                          class Customer {
+                          private Date generationTimestamp;
+                          private Date modificationTimestamp;;
+                          private final String recordId = "102";
+                          /* ... */
+                          };

+Intelligent conversation is now possible: “Hey, Mikey, take a look at this record!
+The **generation timestamp** is set to tomorrow’s date!
+How can that be?”

+### USE SEARCHABLE NAMES

+My personal preference is that single-letter names can ONLY be used as local variables inside short methods.
+The length of a name should correspond to the size of its scope.
+If a variable or constant might be seen or used in multiple places in a body of code, it is imperative to give it a search-friendly name.

+Once again compare

+                    for (int j=0; j<34; j++) {
+                    s += (t[j]*4)/5;
+                    }
+to

+                    int realDaysPerIdealDay = 4;
+                    const int WORK_DAYS_PER_WEEK = 5;
+                    int sum = 0;
+                    for (int j=0; j < NUMBER_OF_TASKS; j++) {
+                    int realTaskDays = taskEstimate[j] * realDaysPerIdealDay;
+                    int realTaskWeeks = (realdays / WORK_DAYS_PER_WEEK);
+                    sum += realTaskWeeks;
+                    }

+Note that sum, above, is not a particularly useful name but at least is searchable.
+The intentionally named code makes for a longer function, but consider how much easier it will be to find WORK_DAYS_PER_WEEK than to find all the places where 5 was used and filter the list down to just the instances with the intended meaning.